shrub719/as-prerelease/utils/notes.md

 - program breaks if there's no file
 - Q2 is likely to include selection logic that requires testing both sides
 - `PIRATES` constant is plural?

+## Remember
+- the pirate's location marker `P` is overwritten when digging, but the location is kept track of in `PirateRecord`